anthomontan/Iterative-Immunofluorescence-Imaging-microscopy-registration-pipeline-for-large-images-/README.md

 A robust microscopy image registration pipeline using CENTERED padding strategy with automatic hardware detection (GPU/CPU).

+Inspired using VALIS for registration, visit their Github for more info and more options :D

 ## Features

 - CENTERED padding for proper alignment across all images